ADA-GWU/understanding-the-systems-with-complex-connections-Kenwoll/README.md

     sys.exit(1)
 ```

 The code checks if exactly one command-line argument (the server number) has been provided.
-If not, it displays usage instructions and exits the program with an error code
+If not, it displays usage instructions and exits the program with an error code.

 ### **3. Parsing and Validating the Server Number**